 Even when the lease is of a temporary nature, the landlord needs a statutory reason to terminate the lease before its stated end date.
 If the tenant does not agree to termination, termination can only be put into force by a judge.
 Temporary contracts do prevent the tenant from leaving prematurely.
 They also prevent the landlord from starting termination proceedings prematurely.

 In July 2016, there was a change in the law concerning temporary leases.
-Under this new scheme, landlords may offer tenants a temporary lease of two years or less.
+Under this new scheme, landlords may offer tenants a temporary lease of two years or less (independent accommodation) or five years or less (shared housing).
 The landlord must notify the tenant if they plan to continue the lease at least one month before the end of the lease (but no more than three months beforehand).

 In this situation, the lease ends without intervention of a judge.
 If the landlord fails to notify the tenant on time, the lease automatically becomes a permanent lease.
 Under this new legislation, it is also possible for a tenant to terminate a lease ahead of the official end date.